hannibunny/nlpbook/NLP/_build/html/_sources/05representations/05lsi.md

 <figcaption>Representations of normed documents and normed query vector in latent semantic space</figcaption>
 </figure>

 As can be seen the documents belonging to the topic *vehicles* are located in an other region of the latent semantic space than the documents, which refer to the topic *space*.
-Morover, the query-vector, which contains *space*-words is in the region of *space*-documents.
+Moreover, the query-vector, which contains *space*-words is in the region of *space*-documents.

 ```python